G. K.'s Weekly: After Chesterton's death

-Alleged anti-Semitic prejudice
+Alleged antisemitic prejudice

 Editorial controversies

 The Chesterbelloc moniker was coined by George Bernard Shaw for Gilbert Chesterton in partnership with Belloc.
 The description has stuck, though Shaw additionally remarked that he took issue with how the two were "bracketed together" given that they differed "widely in temperament".
 The ideological viewpoints advocated in the weekly received a great deal of criticism during the time of publication, leading Gilbert Chesterton to quip that he got "called insane for attempting to return to sanity."
 Letters to the editor that G. K.'s Weekly ran included commentary from H. G. Wells and Oscar Levy.

-There is a continuing debate about the extent of anti-Semitic prejudice to be found in the views of Gilbert and Cecil Chesterton as well as of Belloc.
+There is a continuing debate about the extent of antisemitic prejudice to be found in the views of Gilbert and Cecil Chesterton as well as of Belloc.
 Complicating matters is that the discussion involves three people who were very different in character, though having largely similar political views, and allegations been put in the frame of guilt by association in the past.
 Cecil Chesterton was the most combative of the three, and his work is probably the most theoretical as well.
 Looking at them together acknowledges that the publication's history pieced together does represent a continuity of thought given the many different, distinct writers involved.

 Chesterbelloc critics include Barnet Litvinoff, author of The Burning Bush: Antisemitism and World History, who has written:

 "Britain had its replicas of Maurras and Daudet in those adornments of English letters, G. K. Chesterton and Hilaire Belloc."